 Rule 7: Utilize your favorite social media sites

 While not every boss is a social media maven, there’s a big chance that your old supervisor is pinning, tweeting, Instagramming – you get the picture – just like you!
 If you know that your old employer is obsessed with everything virtual, follow him or her on several platforms.
-“Facebook may be a little too personal, but as long as your Twitter and LinkedIn are relatively professional, those social channels are a good way to casually touch base with old employers,” says Alexandra Churchill, a recent graduate of University of New Hampshire and HC’s Love Editor.
+“Facebook may be a little too personal, but as long as your Twitter and LinkedIn are relatively professional, those social channels are a good way to casually touch base with old employers,” says Alexandra Churchill, a recent graduate of the University of New Hampshire.
 Even though your interning days at that company are over, you still need to respect proper digital etiquette.
 We don’t care how close you were with your old boss, he or she shouldn’t know about that terrible hangover from last night.
 Go the extra mile by sporadically retweeting some of your former boss’s tweets – it’ll serve as a subtle reminder that you’re keeping tabs on his or her life.
 Just remember to not retweet anything too personal.
 When in doubt, focus on professional tweets – you’ll thank us later.

 Rule 8: Stay updated with the company’s latest achievements

 Whether you loved your internship or loathed it since day one, you now have this eternal connection with the company.
 Sounds scary?
 You know it’s true.
 Since you know what goes on behind the scenes, at least a little part of you is interested in the company’s latest endeavors.
 So why not shoot your old supervisor an email when you come across one of their latest achievements?
 Staying updated can be as easy as sporadically checking the company’s website, following them on Twitter or liking them on Facebook.
-“For my boss from my time volunteering at London 2012 Ceremonies last spring, I emailed her after each Olympic and Paralympic ceremony aired this summer to show her that, though I was across the ocean, I was still with them in spirit,” says Darci Miller, a senior at the University of Miami and HC Contributing Writer.
+“For my boss from my time volunteering at London 2012 Ceremonies last spring, I emailed her after each Olympic and Paralympic ceremony aired this summer to show her that, though I was across the ocean, I was still with them in spirit,” says Darci Miller, a collegiette from the University of Miami.
 Don’t worry collegiettes: you don’t have to email them after every issue or business deal – an email about a development that you really care about shows initiative and genuine enthusiasm.
 Not only is this a great icebreaker, it shows that you’re still interested in the company.